rc9000/nd2-worker-plugin-aci/README.md

         user: 'aciuser'
         password: 'topsecret'

 The setting `aci_ignore_uplink_re` allows to specify a regex matching a remote_type.
 If the match succeeds, macsuck will collect entries from the port even if it is discovered as uplink.
+To see the current values in the database:

-    netdisco@vm02 $ netdisco-do psql
+     $ netdisco-do psql
     netdisco=> select ip, port, remote_type from device_port where ip =  '10.219.2.76' and remote_type is not null order by port;

          ip      |      port       |                          remote_type